Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprintA/us03/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	Each information about the collaborator should be provided by the Human Resource Manager.
+>Skills can only be registered by a Human Resources Manager (HRM).

 **From the client clarifications:**

 > **Question:** Should the system able the HRM to insert multiple collaborators in one interaction before saving them?
 >
 > **Answer:** it's not required to do so.
->

 > **Question:** I have some questions regarding the business rules of this US:
 >
 > Is there any limitation regarding the length of the name of the collaborator?